loveencounterflow/dbay/README.md

 just want to use DBay as a dependency of their project can both either run `npm install dbay` or `pnpm add dbay`, both package managers work fine.*</del>

-## Troubleshooting

-### Error 'build-sqlite3: Permission denied' when Trying to Upgrade

-When trying to upgrade an installed version, installation (with `npm install dbay` or `pnpm add daby`) may fail with the message `build-sqlite3: Permission denied`.
-The deeper reason for this error is unknown, however, everything seems to work fine after deleting the `node_modules` folder and running `npm install` or `pnpm install` again; you might want to update your `project.json` to include the desired version of `dbay` before doing this.

 ## To Do